Alzymologist/Distillation/README.md

 ### Example dataset № 2
 This data set contains only the values that are important for calculations.
-This dataset should should show some statistical warnings,see image below.
+This dataset should show some statistical warnings, see image below.

 <img width="410" alt="Distillation - warnings" src="https://user-images.githubusercontent.com/69721131/209453657-dcf3b58f-a5b8-4c53-925d-861fa8152020.png">